antekrtalic/Free-Code-Camp/README.md

 # Free-Code-Camp
-This are projects I had to do inside free code camp requirements https://codepen.io/your-work/
+These are projects I had to do inside free code camp requirements https://codepen.io/your-work/